Look, is that a dinosaur crossing the road? It turns out reality is a lot more flexible than we think.

 What do you think is real?
 Once you explore non-ordinary reality with techniques like meditation and the Shamanic Journey, you understand we cannot answer the question with a simple “yes” or “no.” The boundaries between ordinary and non-ordinary experience, not a static boundary.
 We know this from practical experience.

-The transition from waking to sleep states of consciousness is not something we notice unless we train our awareness.
-When we meditate regularly, we expand our awareness and so become more aware of this transition.
-We learn there are other levels of awareness that make it possible to see what others do not.
+The transition from waking to sleep states of consciousness is not something we notice unless we train our attention.
+When we meditate regularly, we expand our awareness and become more aware of this transition.
+We know other levels of perception make it possible to see what others do not.

 So, a more accurate answer about our dinosaur crossing the road would be, “that depends.”
-No doubt about it, a Velociraptor is as real as any imaginary friend in any of the popular religions.
+No doubt about it, a Velociraptor is as real as any imaginary friend in any popular religion.
 However, our cultural narrative tells us what is acceptable to expect and what is not.
 We know for sure that these creatures existed.
 There is actual evidence of their fossils.
-This is more than we can say about the evidence for most of the religions.
+This is more than we can say about most religions.

-Also, something we call time separates us from the experience depicted in the photo.
-And we understand time is also relative.
-So, it is a possibility?
-Does our cultural narrative blind us to this and other possibilities?
+We believe time separates us from the scene depicted in the photo with the dinosaur.
+But we understand time is also not a constant.
+Time can be bent by gravity and speed.
+So, is it a possibility?
+Does our cultural narrative blind us to this and other opportunities?

 Phenomenology and a Velociraptor

-Those of the “name-it-and-claim-it belief” persuasion would also answer, yes we could, but perhaps it wouldn’t be prudent?
-And many would say that the word-of-faith movement is really a later revision of Edmund Husserl’s theory of phenomenology.
+Those of the “name-it-and-claim-it belief” persuasion would also answer, yes, we could, but perhaps it wouldn’t be prudent?
+And many would say that the word-of-faith movement (2) is really a later revision of Edmund Husserl’s theory of phenomenology (3).
 Proponents of phenomenology would say it is certainly possible…”If it can be perceived, then it can be achieved.”
 All possibilities are available to us through the subjective structures of consciousness.

 Science and a Velociraptor

 We can’t argue against the fact that everything we have created was first a thought in our imagination.
 Our thoughts have brought everything into existence.
-To find a “unifying theory” that explains the connections between the various physical sciences was the goal of Albert Einstein.
+To find a “unifying theory” (4) that explains the connections between the various physical sciences was the goal of Albert Einstein (5).

-However, science has run into dead ends with its investigation into particle physics and DNA.
-These only contain the “raw” materials but not the answer to how they are put together.
-We do not know what is telling the energy to form into specific patterns of matter.
+However, science has run into dead ends with its investigation into particle physics (6) and DNA (7).
+These only contain the “raw” materials, but not the answer to how they are put together.
+We do not know what is telling the energy to form into specific patterns we recognize as matter.
 We do not know what is directing these complex molecules to arrange themselves.

 It’s like taking apart a radio to find the music inside.
 The music isn’t inside the radio.
 The radio is just a receiver.
 The intelligence that is creating the music comes from other sources.

-The radio, the DNA the particles, are only the materials that make up the receiver.
+The radio, our DNA, and consciousness are only the materials that make up the receiver.
 There is another force at work beyond this dimension.
-There is some force that is directing and ordering the raw materials into specific energies and wavelengths of matter.
+There must be some intelligent force directing and ordering the raw materials into specific energies and wavelengths of matter.

-This intelligent force is something Rupert Sheldrake calls Morphic Resonance.
+The intelligence which has the ability to order reality is something Rupert Sheldrake calls Morphic Resonance (8).
 Mr. Sheldrake postulates that this Morphic Resonance is the unifying field.
 This is what Einstein sought to articulate.
-It is this mysterious force that eluded his ability to quantify and articulate scientifically.
+It is this mysterious force that eluded his ability to quantify and articulate.
+Like many of his other theories, he had confidence in their viability before proving them.
 This is the supreme force that philosophy and religion have given various names, including God.